 That’s another reason I hate to dye my hair, the stylist never gets it the way I really want it to be!
 And my hair currently has a red tone to it, but I want more of a ashy light brown color.

-Any tips on how to achieve this?posted almost 7 years ago
+Any tips on how to achieve this?posted over 7 years ago

 I’ve never died my hair, EVER, I’m 28 and it’s salt n’ pepper right now!
 BUT..
 I have a friend (Kat) who works at a high end salon who said there’s new product called INOA by L’Oréal Professionnel that I should try.
 I guess it’s only offered in hair salons at the moment but it’s supposed to be the newest technology…